Freestyle (roller coaster): Similar rides

 While SkyRider was relocated in 2014, King Cobra was put in storage at sister park Kings Island before the start of the 2002 season and eventually scrapped in 2008.
 Freestyle is the second oldest stand-up roller coaster in operation.
 Shockwave at Kings Dominion had a similar track layout until the second camelback hill, where instead of a trick track and a turn to the right, the ride immediately turned to the left and went over one bunny hill before entering the brake run.
 As the last TOGO stand up and the oldest Stand Up in North America, Shockwave closed on the 9th of August, making room for Delirium, a HUSS Giant Frisbee.

 In Japan, the Pink Typhoon Standing Coaster at Washuzan Highland also has a similar layout to Freestyle until after the second camelback hill, where the trip back to the brake run is shorter and does not feature a banked section of straight track.
-Unlike Freestyle, only one of the two trains used on Star Jet has riders standing up.
+Unlike Freestyle, only one of the two trains used on Star Jet has riders needing to stand up, because of the standing-up seats.
 The second train is a standard TOGO sit-down train that has rider's facing backwards throughout the ride.